HermanTW/kcc-a9-pokemon-gui/README.md

 This part of the program will use data structures you have already implemented to store Pokemon as they are caught in the upper section.

 Here there should be:
- * A TextArea for displaying a list of Pokemon
+ * A scrollable TextArea for displaying a list of Pokemon
  * A button titled "Pokedex"
  * A button titled "Backpack"
  * A Choice pop-up menu for the sorting order with the following choices: